jripke74/fs-music-player/README.md

 You need to get the id of the currently playing song.
 For this, you can use userData.currentSong?.id.

 Use getElementById() to select the currently playing song: pass a template literal to prefix the id with song-.
 Assign it to a variable named songToHighlight.

+Step 38
+Now, you need to add the aria-current attribute to the currently playing song.

+Check if songToHighlight exists.
+If so, use the setAttribute method on songToHighlight and pass in "aria-current" and "true" as the first and second arguments.